-1. Simplest dynamics with Polar coordinates.
+- 2. Simplest dynamics with Polar coordinates.
 This is the simplest dynamics problem, but posed in polar coordinates.
 Assume a particle is on a plane with no force on it.
+So, you know it moves at constant speed in a constant direction. - a.
+Write the differential equations in polar coordinates.

+$$\vec{a} = \vec{0}$$

-So, you know it moves at constant speed in a constant direction.
-Now write the differential equations in polar coordinates. a) Solve them numerically for various initial conditions. b) Plot the solution and check that the motion is a straight line at constant speed. c) Using your numerical result, pick a way to measure how straight the path is, and see how straight a line your polar coordinate solution gives. d) Is the path more straight when you lower the numerical tolerances.
+- b.
+Solve them numerically for various initial conditions. - c.
+Plot the solution and check that the motion is a straight line at constant speed. - d.
+Using your numerical result, pick a way to measure how straight the path is, and see how straight a line your polar coordinate solution gives.
+You should define a quantitative measure of straightness, and then measure it with your solution. - e.
+Is the path more straight when you lower the numerical tolerances. - 3.
+Canon ball.

-$\vec{a} = \vec{0}$

-- 2. Canon ball.
 A cannon ball m is launched at angle $\theta$ and speed $v_0$ .
-It is acted on by gravity g and a viscous drag with magnitude |cv|. - (a) Find position vs time analytically. - (b) Find a numerical solution using $\theta = \pi/4$ , $v_0 = 1 \text{ m/s}$ , $g = 1 \text{ m/s}^2$ , m = 1 kg. - (c) Compare the numeric and analytic solutions.
+It is acted on by gravity g and a viscous drag with magnitude |cv|. - (a) Find position vs time analytically. - (b) Find a numerical solution using $\theta = \pi/4$ , $v_0 = 1 \,\mathrm{m/s}$ , $g = 1 \,\mathrm{m/s^2}$ , $m = 1 \,\mathrm{kg}$ .

+- (c) Compare the numeric and analytic solutions.
 At t = 2 how big is the error?
 How does the error depend on specified tolerances or step sizes? - (d) Use larger and larger values of $v_0$ and for each trajectory choose a time interval so the canon at least gets back to the ground.
 Plot the trajectories (using equal scale for the x and y axis.
 As $v \to \infty$ what is the eventual shape?
 [Hint: the answer is simple and interesting.] - (e) For any given $v_0$ there is a best launch angle $\theta^$ for maximizing the range.
 As $v_0 \to \infty$ to what angle does $\theta^$ tend?
-Justify your answer as best you can with careful numerics, analytical work, or both. - 3.
-Mass hanging from spring.
+Justify your answer as best you can with careful numerics, analytical work, or both.

+- 4. Mass hanging from spring.
 Consider a point mass hanging from a zero-rest-length linear spring in a constant gravitational field. - (a) Set up equations.
 Set up for numerical solution.
 Plot 2D projection of 3D trajectories. - (b) By playing around with initial conditions, find the most wild motion you can find (wild means most wiggles, or most complicated).
 Make one or more revealing plots.
 [Hint: Make sure the features you observe are properties of the system and not due to numerical errors.
-That is, check that the features do not change when the numerics is refined.]
+That is, check that the features do not change when the numerics is refined.] - (c) Using analytical methods justify your answer to part (b).

-- (c) Using analytical methods justify your answer to part (b). - 4.
-Central force.
+- 5. Central force.
 These two problems are both about central forces.
-One does not follow from the other. - (a) Find a central force law so that for circular orbits the speed is independent of radius. - (b) By numerical experiments, and trial and error, try to find a period motion that is neither circular nor a straight line for some central force besides F = -kr or $F = -GmM/r^2$ .
+One does not follow from the other. - (a) Find a central force law F(r) so that, comparing circular orbits of varying radii, the speed v is independent of radius. - (b) By numerical experiments, and trial and error, try to find a periodic motion that is neither circular nor a straight line, for some central force besides F = -kr or

+$F = -GmM/r^2$ .
 In your failed searches, before you find a periodic motion, do the motions always have regular patterns or are they sometimes chaotic looking (include some pretty pictures)?

-To do this properly you probably need to do numerical root finding.
+[Matlab hint: To do this properly you probably need to do numerical root finding (e.g., FSOLVE).
 Once you have your system you can define a function whose input is the initial conditions and the time of integration and whose output is the difference between the initial state and the final state.
 You want to find that input which makes the output the zero vector.